fifthrone/fifth-tees-website/README.md

 # Fifth Tees

-A responsive, fully SSR (server side rendered) e-commerce website built with Next.js, React, Redux Toolkit, Tailwind CSS, and Firebase.
+A responsive, fully server-side rendered (SSR) e-commerce website built with Next.js, React, Redux Toolkit, Tailwind CSS, and Firebase.
 Feel free to check out the code or build the website!

 ## Features